Application.CurrentDb method (Access)

 Dim dbsA As Database, dbsB As Database Set dbsA = CurrentDb Set dbsB = CurrentDb

 DBEngine(0)(0)to return a pointer to the current database.
-In Microsoft Access 2000, you should use the CurrentDb method instead.
+In Microsoft Access 2000 and later, you should use the CurrentDb method instead.
 The CurrentDb method creates another instance of the current database, while the

 DBEngine(0)(0)syntax refers to the open copy of the current database.
 The CurrentDb method enables you to create more than one variable of type Database that refers to the current database.
 Microsoft Access still supports the